Peloneustes: Contemporaneous biota

 There are many kinds of invertebrates preserved in the Peterborough Member.
 Among these are cephalopods, which include ammonites, belemnites, and nautiloids.
 Bivalves are another abundant group, while gastropods and annelids are less so but still quite common.
 Arthropods are also present.
 Brachiopods and echinoderms are rare.
 Despite not being known from fossils, polychaetes probably would have been present in this ecosystem, due to their abundance in similar modern environments and burrows similar to ones produced by these worms.
 Microfossils pertaining to foraminiferans, coccolithophoroids, and dinoflagellates are abundant in the Peterborough Member.

 A wide variety of fish are known from the Peterborough Member.
 These include the chondrichthyans Asteracanthus, Brachymylus, Heterodontus (or Paracestracion), Hybodus, Ischyodus, Palaeobrachaelurus, Pachymylus, Protospinax, Leptacanthus, Notidanus, Orectoloboides, Spathobathis, and Sphenodus.
 Actinopterygians were also present, represented by Aspidorhynchus, Asthenocormus, Caturus, Coccolepis, Heterostrophus, Hypsocormus, Leedsichthys, Lepidotes, Leptolepis, Mesturus, Osteorachis, Pachycormus, Pholidophorus, and Sauropsis.
 These fish include surface-dwelling, midwater, and benthic varieties of various sizes, some of which could get quite large.
 They filled a variety of niches, including invertebrate eaters, piscivores, and, in the case of Leedsichthys, giant filter feeders.

 Plesiosaurs are common in the Peterborough Member, and besides pliosaurids, are represented by cryptoclidids, including Cryptoclidus, Muraenosaurus, Tricleidus, and Picrocleidus.
 They were smaller plesiosaurs with thin teeth and long necks, and, unlike pliosaurids such as Peloneustes, would have mainly eaten small animals.
 The ichthyosaur Ophthalmosaurus also inhabited the Oxford Clay Formation.
 Ophthalmosaurus was well adapted for deep diving, thanks to its streamlined, porpoise-like body and gigantic eyes, and probably fed on cephalopods.
-Many genera of crocodilians are also known from the Peterborough Member.
+Many genera of crocodylomorphs are also known from the Peterborough Member.
 These include the gavial-like teleosauroids Charitomenosuchus, Lemmysuchus, Mycterosuchus, and Neosteneosaurus and the mosasaur-like metriorhynchids Gracilineustes, Suchodus, Thalattosuchus, and Tyrannoneustes.
 While uncommon, the small piscivorous pterosaur Rhamphorhynchus was also part of this marine ecosystem.